+Withdrawal from a Practicum Site.
 The training facility has the option of recommending to the program the withdrawal of a student if, after attempts at remediation have failed, their performance or behavior does not meet the standards of the clinical training site or the program.
 The training facility director makes such a recommendation to the DCT who will then discuss the recommendation with appropriate Department faculty.
 The removal of a student from any practicum or internship placement may be grounds for dismissal from the program.

-Students may not choose to leave a practicum site without explicit prior approval from their DCT.
+Students may not choose to leave a practicum site after accepting a position, or while at the site, without explicit prior approval from their DCT.
 Students are strongly encouraged to discuss any difficulties with a practicum site with their DCT as soon as they arise.

-Students will be given regular opportunities to evaluate their own training experience and the supervision which they have received.
-These evaluations (or at least a summary thereof) may be shared by the Director of Clinical Training with the facility's Training Director.
-At their discretion, the program may share the results of these evaluations, in aggregate form.
+Recording Clinical Hours.
 Students are also required to keep accurate records of their clinical training experiences for internship applications and for state licensure.
-Therefore, students are strongly advised to continually track their supervised clinical experiences using software (e.g., Time2Track).
+Therefore, students are strongly advised to continually track their supervised clinical experiences using software (e.g.,

+Time2Track).
 Please see the APPIC website for more information on how hours are counted toward internship.